Modelling the Fluid-Structure Interaction of membranes with anisotropic material properties to provide performance improvements

 Our ‘How to Apply’ page offers further guidance on the PhD application process.

-Please note, to be considered for this funded PhD opportunity you must quote project code ENGN4930219 when applying.
+Please note, to be considered for this self-funded PhD opportunity you must quote project code ENGN4930219 when applying.